Understanding the 2005 "Not Guilty" Verdict

 'It's the No. 1 hardest crime to prosecute,' said Cedar Rapids police Officer Charity Hansel, who investigated sex and internet crimes against children for 11 years.

-I doubt there are many trials where both prosecution and defense witnesses tell the truth and nothing but the truth.
+I doubt there are many trials where every witness, whether for the prosecution or the defence, tells the whole truth.
 The 2005 trial was no exception.

 Watch the clip below.

-Additionally, prosecution witness, Kiki Fournier, another former housemaid, was questioned about the boys she saw coming to Neverland Ranch, including James Safechuck by both sides.
-Thomas Mesereau went on to ask whether she knew James Safechuck had gotten married at Neverland, only for her to reply that she didn't know he was married at all.
-However, this is false.
-James Safechuck never got married at Neverland, and Thomas Mesereau clearly created the impression to the jury, that James maintained a positive relationship with Jackson into adulthood.
-He didn't.
+Another example involved prosecution witness Kiki Fournier, a former housemaid.
+She was asked about the boys she had seen visiting Neverland Ranch, including James Safechuck.
+Mesereau then pressed her on whether she knew Safechuck had married at Neverland.
+Fournier replied that she didn’t even know he was married.
+The problem is that Safechuck never married at Neverland at all.
+By raising the question, Mesereau created the impression for the jury that Safechuck had maintained a close, positive relationship with Jackson into adulthood—something that was simply untrue.

-On top of that, Michael Jackson himself appeared in court an hour late, wearing pajamas, looking frail and in pain, on the 10th of March.
-This just happened to coincide with key testimony from Gavin Arvizo and his family.
-Initially, Thomas Mesereau claimed that Jackson was in "hospital for treatment for a severe back problem after tripping and falling over while getting dressed."
-However, just weeks later, Jackson offered a markedly different story, stating he had slipped in the shower and severely bruised his lung, for which he was undergoing treatment.
+Jackson himself also became part of the courtroom drama.
+On 10 March, he arrived an hour late, dressed in pyjamas, looking frail and in pain.
+This appearance coincided with key testimony from Gavin Arvizo and his family.
+Mesereau initially explained the delay by claiming Jackson was in hospital with a severe back injury after tripping while getting dressed.
+Yet only weeks later, Jackson gave a different account, saying he had slipped in the shower and badly bruised his lung, which required treatment.

 Watch the clip below.

-So why can't Jackson and Mesereau get their story straight?
+So why couldn’t Jackson and Mesereau keep their story straight?

-It seems evident that Jackson faked an injury to present himself as frail and vulnerable.
-Let’s not forget, this is the same individual who falsely accused officers of dislocating his shoulder during his 2003 arrest.
-By showing up late in his pyjamas, he attracted significant media and public attention, which was likely intended to disrupt the Arvizo's testimony.
+It appears clear that Jackson staged an injury to make himself look frail and vulnerable.
+This was not the first time he had tried such tactics—remember, he had previously accused officers of dislocating his shoulder during his 2003 arrest, a claim that proved false.
+By arriving late in court dressed in pyjamas, he drew intense media and public attention, a move that likely disrupted the Arvizo family’s testimony.

 With permission, the following article was translated and enhanced from The Truth about Michael Jackson, with further details added by myself.